Adeleke: INEC fixes July 8 for Osun West Senatorial bye-election - Nigeria Today

 Adeleke: INEC fixes July 8 for Osun West Senatorial bye-election

-The Independent National Electorial Commission (INEC) has fixed July 8 for Osun-West Senatorial District bye-election to elect a new senator for the constituency after the sudden death of Sen. Isiaka Adeleke.
-In a notice by Administrative Secretary, INEC, Osun, Mr E.A Ademusire, in Osogbo on Monday, conduct of parties’ primaries would commence on Tuesday through…
+The last day of submission of party nomination forms is June 15.

-The post Adeleke: INEC fixes July 8 for Osun West Senatorial bye-election appeared first on The Herald Nigeria.
+The post Adeleke: INEC fixes July 8 for Osun West Senatorial bye-election appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share